[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 The maintainer of XYZ fixes this bug and uploads it to unstable say on June 30.
 Here it is assumed that it takes 5 days for the maintainer to fix the bug and upload the new version.
 The number 5 should not be taken literally.
 It could be less or more, depending upon the severity of the RC-bug at hand.

-But on July 5th some other person, discovers another RC-bug in XYZ-3.8
+But on July 3rd some other person discovers another RC-bug in XYZ-3.8.

 Let's say the maintainer of XYZ fixes this new RC-bug and uploads new version of XYZ after 5 days.

 The situation can get much more complicated, if say, XYZ depends on 4 other packages.
-This could in turn lead to unusable testing distribution for months.
-The above scenario which is artificially created by me, can occur in the real life.
-But such occurrences are rare.
+This could in turn lead to an unusable testing distribution for months.
+While the scenario above is immaginary, similar things can occur in real life, though they are rare.

-One of the main reasons many people chose Debian over other Linux distributions is that it requires very little administration.
+One of the main reasons why many people choose Debian over other Linux distributions is that it requires very little administration.
 People want a system that just works.
-In general one can say that, stable requires very little maintenance while testing and unstable require constant maintenance from the administrator.
-If you are running stable, all you need to worry about is, keeping track of security updates.
+In general one can say that stable requires very little maintenance, while testing and unstable require constant maintenance from the administrator.
+If you are running stable, all you need to worry about is keeping track of security updates.
 If you are running either testing or unstable it is a good idea to be aware of the new bugs discovered in the installed packages, new bugfixes/features introduced etc.

 This question will not help you in choosing a Debian distribution.
 But sooner or later you will face this question.

-The stable distribution is currently wheezy; The next stable distribution will be called as jessie.
-Let's consider the particular case as to what happens when jessie is released as the new stable version.
+The stable distribution is currently stretch; The next stable distribution will be called buster.
+Let's consider the particular case of what happens when buster is released as the new stable version.

-oldstable = squeeze; stable = wheezy; testing = jessie; unstable = sid
+oldstable = jessie; stable = stretch; testing = buster; unstable = sid

 Unstable is always referred to as sid irrespective of whether a release is made or not.

-packages constantly migrate from sid to testing (i.e. jessie).
-But packages in stable (i.e. wheezy) remain the same except for security updates.
+Packages constantly migrate from sid to testing (i.e. buster).
+But packages in stable (i.e. stretch) remain the same except for security updates.

-When testing is frozen, all the new bugfixes introduced, have to be manualy checked by the members of the release team.
-This is done to ensure that there wont be any unknown severe problems in the frozen testing.
+When testing is frozen, all the new bugfixes introduced have to be manually checked by the members of the release team.
+This is done to ensure that there won't be any unknown severe problems in the frozen testing.

 The 'frozen testing' with no rc-bugs will be released as the new stable version.
-In our example, this new stable release will be called as jessie.
+In our example, this new stable release will be called buster.

-At this stage oldstable = wheezy, stable = jessie.
+At this stage oldstable = stretch, stable = buster.
 The contents of stable and 'frozen testing' are same at this point.

-A new testing is forked from the current unstable.
+A new testing is based on the old testing.

 Packages start coming down from sid to testing and the Debian community will be working towards making the next stable release.